Cloud-Computing-2324/evaluation-smoothdevoperators/src/cidcdintro.md

 Some adjustments to see if image updater works !
 Some adjustments to see if image updater works !
 Some adjustments to see if image updater works !

+Some adjustments to see if image updater works !
+Some adjustments to see if image updater works !
+Some adjustments to see if image updater works !
+Some adjustments to see if image updater works !
+Some adjustments to see if image updater works !

+Some adjustments to see if image updater works !
+Some adjustments to see if image updater works !
+Some adjustments to see if image updater works !
+Some adjustments to see if image updater works !
+Some adjustments to see if image updater works !

+Some adjustments to see if image updater works !
+Some adjustments to see if image updater works !
+Some adjustments to see if image updater works !
+Some adjustments to see if image updater works !
+Some adjustments to see if image updater works !

+Some adjustments to see if image updater works !
+Some adjustments to see if image updater works !
+Some adjustments to see if image updater works !
+Some adjustments to see if image updater works !
+Some adjustments to see if image updater works !